-David M. Saltiel is a partner with law firm of Golan Christie Taglia LLP.
+David M. Saltiel is a retired partner with the law firm of Golan Christie Taglia LLP.
 He practices primarily in the areas of real estate, entertainment and corporate law.
 David received his Bachelor of Business Administration degree from the University of Michigan and his J.D. from the University of Illinois.
 Selected by Chambers USA America’s Leading Business Lawyers as one of the top Media & Entertainment lawyers in the United States, David is also recognized by the Leading Lawyers Network as being among the top commercial real estate and entertainment lawyers in the State of Illinois.
 David serves as a founding member of the Board of Directors of Chicago Children’s Theatre.
 He has also served on the Board of Directors of Lawyers for the Creative Arts and is currently a member of the organization’s Honors Council.
 Mr. Saltiel is a member of the American Bar Association, the Illinois State Bar Association, and the Chicago Bar Association.

 Dawn Chiang designed the lighting on Broadway for “Zoot Suit”, was co-designer for “Tango Pasion”, and associate lighting designer for “Show Boat”, “The Life” and the original production of “La Cage Aux Folles”.
 Off Broadway, she has designed for the Roundabout Theater, Manhattan Theatre Club, and co-designed the first two seasons of the “Encores!” concert musical series at City Center.
 Dawn was resident lighting designer for New York City Opera, where her designs included “A Little Night Music” and “Fanciulla del West”.
 She is the lighting designer for the award winning FDNY Fire Zone at Rockefeller Center, New York.
 She has worked on the concert tours of Paul Anka, The Carpenters, Diana Ross, and Loggins and Messina.

 Jim Digby is 30 plus year veteran of the entertainment industry.
 He is the founder and Chairman of the Event Safety Alliance® and owner of Collaborative Endeavor Group (CEG), providing international touring strategies and complete production solutions for the live entertainment industry.
-He currently serves as Director of Touring and Production for the multi-million selling artists Linkin Park, and has previously worked with artists as diverse as The Backstreet Boys, Bon Jovi, and Marilyn Manson.
+He served as the long time Director of Touring and Production for the multi-million selling artists Linkin Park, and has previously worked with artists as diverse as The Backstreet Boys, Bon Jovi, and Marilyn Manson.
 He is a four-time recipient of Tourlink’s “Production Manager of the year” award, as well as Parnelli’s “Production Manager of the Year” award for 2012.